MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup-existing-instance.md

    ![Open Location](media/open-location.PNG "Open Location")

-5. Drag and drop your Model folder into this location.
+5. Drag and drop your model file (as a GLB file) into this location.
 It will automatically show up in Product Visualize.
-Models should be added with the following folder structure:
-    * \<Product>
-      * \<Model Name> (Folder)
-        * \<Model Name>.gltf
-        * Thumbnails (Folder)
-            * \<ModelName>.png
-      *  \<Model Name> (Folder)
-         * \<Model Name>.gltf
-         * Thumbnails (Folder)
-            * \<ModelName>.png

    > [!IMPORTANT]
    > SharePoint folders are created when you first visit a product's documents through the Dynamics for Sales interface.
 Once the folder has been created, you can access the folder directly from the SharePoint site.

-## Accept app permissions

-The Product Visualize mobile app requires permission to access the Dynamics 365 for Sales and SharePoint instances.
-As a global administrator, you can grant access to the entire organization so that each user doesn't have to do it individually.

-1. Download the __Microsoft Dynamics 365 Product Visualize__ app from the Apple App Store.

-2. Open the app, select __Sign In__, and then sign in with the admin credentials for the Dynamics 365 for Sales instance.

-3. When prompted for permissions, select __Consent on behalf of your organization__.

-4. Select __Accept__ to return to the app.
+6. Optional: SharePoint automatically provides a thumbnail for Product Visualize.
+However, if you want to add an optional custom thumbnail to a model, drag and drop a PNG image with the same name as the model.
+Example: "ModelName1.png" is a custom thumbnail for "ModelName1.glb"

 ## Next steps
 You're now ready to use Product Visualize with all of your sales opportunities.
 The Product Visualize mobile app can be downloaded from the iOS App Store.
 Users can sign in with the same Azure Active Directory credentials that they use to connect to Dynamics 365 for Sales.